Bacis/Bacis/README.md

 # Andrius Bačianskas
 ## 👾 Web Engineer / Blockchain / DeFi 👾

-### A versatile frontend engineer with 10 years of experience in the tech industry that can write well-tested production- ready code with solid knowledge on launching it on your favourite cloud hosting service.
-1st place Winner of Cardstarter Hack Cardano [hackathon](https://twitter.com/cardstarter/status/1451251343247609868?s=21).
+### A versatile software engineer with 10 years of experience in the tech industry that can write well-tested production- ready code with solid knowledge on launching it on your favourite cloud hosting service.

 # 🌍 Web Portfolio